tegorman13/ai_gd_chapter/Categories.md

 - Choi, A. S., Akter, S. S., Singh, J. P., & Anastasopoulos, A. (2024). **The LLM Effect: Are Humans Truly Using LLMs, or Are They Being Influenced By Them Instead?**
 - Banerjee, D., Teso, S., Sayin, B., & Passerini, A. (2024).
 Learning To Guide Human Decision Makers With Vision-Language Models
 - Westphal 2024- Towards Understanding AI Delegation: The Role of Self-Efficacy and Visual Processing Ability
+-  Liang, Donkin, Newell 2022 - Adapting to the algorithm: how accuracy comparisons promote the use of a decision aid
+- Shin 2023 - Superhuman artificial intelligence can improve human decision-making by increasing novelty
+- Grgić-Hlača 2022 - Taking Advice from (Dis)Similar Machines: The Impact of Human-Machine Similarity on Machine-Assisted Decision-Making